By Ori Hofmekler

 Hence, exercise and fasting help counteract all the main determinants of muscle aging.
 But there is something else about exercise and fasting.
 When combined, they trigger a mechanism that recycles and rejuvenates your brain and muscle tissues.

-Growing evidence indicates that fasting and exercise trigger genes and growth factors which recycles and rejuvenates your brain and muscle tissues.
+Growing evidence indicates that fasting and exercise trigger genes and growth factors, which recycle and rejuvenate your brain and muscle tissues.
 These growth factors include brain derived neurotropic factor (BDNF) and muscle regulatory factors (MRFs); they signal brain stem cells and muscle satellite cells to convert into new neurons and new muscle cells respectively.
 Incredibly, BDNF also expresses itself in the neuro-muscular system where it protects neuro-motors from degradation.

-This means that exercise while fasting signal your body to keep your brain, neuro-motors and muscle fibers biologically young.
+This means that exercise while fasting signals your body to keep your brain, neuro-motors, and muscle fibers biologically young.

 There are actually two distinct approaches you can take that have different protocols and you will not be able to achieve both goals.
 You will need to decide if you want large muscles or a younger brain and healthier muscles.

-Obviously is it your choice but it is my strong recommendation that unless you are a competitive athlete or bodybuilder that you choose the latter.
-I believe ultimately we all need to choose the latter but many will want to pursue athletic goals that prioritize muscle mass over young rejuvenated and repaired muscles
+Obviously, it is your choice, but it is my strong recommendation that unless you are a competitive athlete or bodybuilder, you choose the latter.
+I believe ultimately we all need to choose the latter but many will want to pursue athletic goals that prioritize muscle mass over young rejuvenated and repaired muscles.